apache/doris-website/docs/compute-storage-decoupled/managing-storage-vault.md

     FROM { ROLE | USER } {<role> | <user>}
 ```

-Only Admin users have the authority to execute the `REVOKE` statement, which is used to revoke the permissions of User/Role for the specified Storage Vault.
+Only Admin users have the authority to execute the `REVOKE` statement, which is used to revoke the privileges of User/Role for the specified Storage Vault.

 **Example**